tatsuya/effective-java/chapter-6.md

 ## Item 33: Use EnumMap instead of ordinal indexing

 It is rarely appropriate to use ordinals to index arrays: use `EnumMap` instead.

+## Item 34: Emulate extensible enums with interfaces

+While you cannot write an extensible enum type, you can emulate it by writing an interface to go with a basic enum type that implements the interface.
+This allows clients to write their own enums that implement the interface.
+These enums can then be used wherever the basic enum type can be used, assuming APIs are written in terms of the interface.